 Easy Paper Crafts for this Valentine’s Day

-Valentine’s Day is really the prefect time to give someone the gift of little heart shaped seed paper because they can plant it immediately to have flowers in time for spring.
+Valentine’s Day is really the perfect time to give someone the gift of little heart shaped seed paper because they can plant it immediately to have flowers in time for spring.
 Plus, love is a dynamic, growing thing in itself.
 Seeds are a perfect representation of young love.
 Watching the flowers grow and bloom is a lot like a loving relationship.
 Seed paper is a great gift idea for new relationships.

 How To Make Seed Paper